dataq-instruments/Arduino_WinDaq/README.md

 # Arduino_WinDaq
-Use Seeed Studion's XIAO module in WinDaq.
+Use Seeed Studio's Seeeduino XIAO module to stream ADC waveform to WinDaq.

-This is an on-going project, no true Windaq support yet
+This is an on-going project, final Windaq support has not been released yet

-External lib is needed to build the sketch, download the zip file and import to Arduino IDE
+External library is needed to build the sketch, download the zip file and import to Arduino IDE

 https://github.com/cmaglie/FlashStorage